loydle/cylander/README.md

-# Cylander - Cybersecurity Point and Click Web Based Game
+# Cylander - Point and Click Web Based Game

 Web-based point and click game aimed at raising awareness about cybersecurity threats.
 The game allows players to interact with objects and solve puzzles to progress through different scenes.